kmarv/kmarv/README.md

 - 👋 Hi, I’m Marvin
 - 👀 I’m interested in Software Development and engineering
 - 🌱
-- 💞️ I’m work as a software Engineer / Developer
+- 💞️ I work as a software Engineer / Developer
 - 📫

 <!---